Full dress uniform: Hungary

 The current Hungarian Defence Forces has a dress uniform for each of the two branches.
 Hungarian Ground Forces have the field brown 1993M Ground Forces Dress Uniform (1993M társasági egyenruha).
 The uniforms are using different coloured branch colours.
 The Hungarian Air Force branch has a dark blue 1993M Air Force Dress Uniform (1993M Repülős társasági egyenruha).
 The uniforms' only branch colour is light blue.

 The Ground Forces' Hungarian River Guard has the 1995M Naval Dress Uniform (1995M Hadihajós társasági egyenruha).
-The mentioned last two uniforms have a Peaked cap, but the Ground Forces have a stiffed field brown Bocskai hat.
-During winter the field brown or dark blue greatcoat is allowed be worn.
+The mentioned last two uniforms have a Peaked cap.
+The Ground Forces have a stiffed field brown Bocskai hat.
+In winter the field brown or dark blue greatcoat is allowed be worn.
 The officers variant uniforms has gold shoulder-cords.
 The sub-officers, enlisted soldiers uniforms don't have the shoulder-cords.

 The uniforms are worn with white long sleeved shirts with rank insignia on the shoulder straps, black trousers with generals and officers stripes.
 Red colour for Ground Forces and light blue for Air Force branch.
 A full dress white uniform in the same cut as the 1993M Ground Forces Dress Uniform is allowed to wear in specified circumstances, like hot weather climate and weddings.

 The current active three ceremonial battalions wear the 1993M Ceremonial Uniform called Tihany.
 The battalions are using for ceremonial purpose the Mannlicher M1895 rifle.